John Porter (Illinois politician): Tenure

 During his tenure, Porter served on the United States House Committee on Appropriations and as chair of the Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies.
 Under his subcommittee’s jurisdiction were all the health programs and agencies, including National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC), except U.S. Food and Drug Administration (FDA) and all of the education programs and agencies of the federal government.
 During his chairmanship he led efforts resulting in doubling funding for the NIH.

 He was founder and Co-Chairman of the Congressional Human Rights Caucus, a voluntary association of more than 250 Members of Congress working to identify, monitor, and end human rights violations worldwide.
-He co-authored legislation creating Radio Free Asia and served as Chair of the Global Legislators Organized for a Balanced Environment (GLOBE USA).
+He co-authored legislation creating Radio Free Asia and served as chair of the Global Legislators Organized for a Balanced Environment (GLOBE USA).

-A protégée and former member of Porter’s staff was Mark Kirk, who would later replace Porter in the House and be elected to the U.S. Senate.

-Later life and death
+Later life

 He was a partner and served as Senior Advisor to the international lawfirm Hogan Lovells.
 He served as Research!America Chair Emeritus and was Vice-Chair of the Foundation for the National Institutes of Health.
 He was member of the National Academy of Medicine and for 32 years, was a member of the Council on Foreign Relations.
 Porter was also a member of the Inter-American Dialogue.
 He was Chairman of PBS, a trustee of the Brookings Institution and served on the boards of the RAND Corporation, the American Heart Association, the PBS Foundation, and the John F. Kennedy Center for the Performing Arts.
 Among over 275 awards for his service in Congress is the Mary Wood Lasker Award for Public Service.
 In 2014, he was awarded the Public Welfare Medal from the National Academy of Sciences.

 Porter was a resident of Alexandria, Virginia.

+Death

-He died from pneumonia at a hospital in Fairfax County, Virginia, on June 3, 2022, aged 87.
+He died from pneumonia at a hospital in Fairfax County, Virginia, on June 3, 2022, two days after his 87th birthday.